Shreyank-jain/Second_stop/Shreyank/README.md

-completed strings moving onto Linked list
+about to finish Linked list , will start Hashmaps once it finishes Yoyo!